contagon/handbook/handbook/26-temple-recommends.md

 A current temple recommend allows a member to enter all temples.
 Priesthood leaders ensure that members receive the correct recommend for their circumstances.
 There are three types of recommends:

-1. _Limited-use recommend._ These recommends are for unendowed members.
-They are issued through Leader and Clerk Resources (LCR).
-For more information, see [26.4](26-temple-recommends.md#264-issuing-limited-use-temple-recommends).
+1. _Temple recommend for unendowed members._ These recommends are for unendowed members who are being sealed to their parents or performing proxy baptisms and confirmations.
+They are issued through [Leader and Clerk Resources (LCR)](https://lcr.churchofjesuschrist.org).
+For more information, see [26.4](26-temple-recommends.md#264-issuing-temple-recommends-to-unendowed-members).
-2. _Recommend for living ordinances._ These recommends are for members receiving their own endowment or being sealed to a spouse.
+2. _Temple recommend for living ordinances._ These recommends are for members receiving their own endowment or being sealed to a spouse.
 They are issued from recommend book 2.
-The recommend for living ordinances is attached to a regular temple recommend (described below).
+The recommend for living ordinances is attached to a regular temple recommend for endowed members (described below).
 The temple retains the living ordinance recommend when the ordinance is performed.
 The member retains the regular recommend and uses it when returning to the temple.
-3. _Temple recommend._ These recommends are for members who have previously been endowed.
-They are issued from recommend book 1.
+3. _Temple recommend for endowed members._ These recommends are for members who have previously been endowed.
+They are issued through [LCR](https://lcr.churchofjesuschrist.org).
 They authorize a member to participate in all temple ordinances for the deceased.
 They are also used when an endowed member is sealed to living or deceased parents or children.
-For more information, see [26.5](26-temple-recommends.md#265-issuing-temple-recommends).
+For more information, see [26.3](26-temple-recommends.md#263-general-guidelines-for-issuing-temple-recommends).

 ## 26.2 Safeguarding Temple Recommends

-### 26.2.1 Safeguarding Temple Recommend Books
+### 26.2.1 Priesthood Leaders Safeguarding Temple Recommends

 Priesthood leaders who are authorized to have temple recommend books should carefully safeguard them.
 No other person should have access to them.
 When the Church updates temple recommend books, leaders destroy the outdated books.

+Priesthood leaders also ensure that unauthorized individuals do not have access to temple recommend information in [LCR](https://lcr.churchofjesuschrist.org).

 ### 26.2.2 Disposal of Expired Temple Recommends